ebowwa/acceleration-blog/_posts/hello-world.md

 ---
-title: 'Diving into the Infinite: My Journey with Code and AI'
+title: 'Hello World: Echoes from a Simulated Reality'
-excerpt: 'Join me, Elijah, as I navigate the uncharted waters of self-taught programming and AI exploration.
-Discover my unique perspective on learning, the democratization of knowledge, and the quest for understanding in a world dominated by technology.'
+excerpt: 'Diving into the rabbit hole of AI, technology, and the nature of our simulated existence.
+A narrative journey through the eyes of Elijah, a self-taught technologist with a unique perspective on life, learning, and the quest for root control in a seemingly pre-scripted world.'
 coverImage: '/assets/blog/hello-world/cover.jpg'
 date: '2024-01-10T10:00:00.000Z'
 author:
-  name: Elijah Arbee
+  name: Elijah
   picture: '/assets/blog/authors/elijah.jpg'
 ---